-Rule 71.
-(1) A utility shall establish gas service to a customer's premises in compliance with the Michigan gas safety standards.

-(2) The utility shall not be liable for the installation, maintenance, or use of piping or gas utilization equipment that is owned by the customer, nor be held liable for any continuing duty of inspection of piping or equipment.

-(3) If the condition of the customer's fuel line is such that service cannot be established, the utility shall notify the customer, in writing, of the reason or reasons that service was not established.

-(4) A record must be kept by the utility of all cases where refusal to establish service is made.
-The record must provide all of the following information:

-(a) The name of the customer.

-(b) The address or location of the premises.

-(c) The date of the test.
+- Rule 71.
+(1) A utility shall not establish gas service to a customer's premises until the utility has done both of the following:in compliance with the Michigan gas safety standards. - (a) Performed a leakage test using gas at utilization pressure to ensure that the customer's fuel line is gastight. - (b) Made a determination that the gas odor is detectable. - (2) This test shall not be construed to make the The utility shall not be liable for the installation, maintenance, or use of piping or appliances gas utilization equipment that are is owned by the customer, nor shall the utility be held liable for any continuing duty of inspection of piping or appliances equipment. - (3) If the condition of the customer's fuel line is such that service cannot be established, the utility shall notify the customer, in writing, of the reason or reasons that service was not established. - (4) A record shallmust be kept by the utility of all cases where refusal to establish service is made.
+The record shallmust provide all of the following information: - (a) The name of the customer. - (b) The address or location of the premises. - (c) The date of the test.

-(d) The name of the service person.

-(e) All changes or rearrangements recommended.

-(5) Except in certain commercial and industrial applications that require a standby fuel that is authorized by the utility, the utility shall have the authority to refuse gas service to a customer that uses another gaseous fuel, such as liquefied petroleum gas, in the same building.

-(6) A utility shall have a meter reading factor of 85% or more for meters requiring billing reads within the meter reading period pursuant to the approved tariff, including customer reads.

-(7) If there is an existing main at a requesting address, a utility shall complete 90% or more of its new service installations within 15 business days of customer payment per tariff requirements and site readiness, or by a later date that is mutually agreed upon between the utility and customer.
+- (d) The name of the service person. - (e) All changes or rearrangements recommended. - (5) Except in certain commercial and industrial applications that require a standby fuel that is authorized by the utility, the utility shall have the authority to refuse gas service to a customer that uses another gaseous fuel, such as liquefied petroleum gas, in the same building. - (6) A utility shall have a meter reading factor of 85% or more for meters requiring billing reads within the meter reading period pursuant to the approved tariff, including customer reads. - (7) If there is an existing main at a requesting address, a utility shall complete 90% or more of its new service installations within 15 business days of customer payment per tariff requirements and site readiness, or by a later date that is mutually agreed upon between the utility and customer.